tlevine/www.thomaslevine.com/content/!/data-science/index.md

 ### Boring work should be sent to robots
 In general, I think that people should only do things that they want to do;
-if something must be done and nobody wants to do it, a robot should do it.
-I could come up with economic arguments for this, but this is almost an ethical view for me.
+if something must be done and nobody wants to do it, a robot should do it[^robot] I could come up with economic arguments for this, but this is almost an ethical view for me.

 Within the context of data analysis, there are some much more practical reasons